Chicago by Night: First and second editions

 The first edition of Chicago by Night was developed by Mark Rein-Hagen, the designer of Vampire: The Masquerade, and Andrew Greenberg, the Vampire: The Masquerade line developer at the time.
 Rein-Hagen also wrote the introduction for the supplement; Greenberg wrote the history chapter, and co-wrote the chapter on the characters with Stewart Wieck, and the chapter on encounters with Josh Timbrook, Travis Lamar Williams, and Chris McDonough.
 The geography chapter was written by Steve Crow, with maps by McDonough, Rob Dixon, and Margaux Schaffer; other artists include Tim Bradstreet, Josh Timbrook, Richard Thomas, Ron Spencer, and Craig Cartwright, and cover artist Clark Mitchell.
+Crow describes the cover art by an uncredited Mitchell as "a 'Watchman'-like shot [...] of a vampire plunging to his death from a skyscraper window."
 Several of the vampire characters appearing in the first edition were based on characters from Upton Sinclair's novel The Jungle (1906).

 Greenberg returned as developer and writer for the second edition, Crow again handled the geography, and McDonough, Dixon and Schaffer returned to make the maps.
 They were joined by René Lilly, who worked as a consultant for the Chicago setting.
 The art team again included Thomas, who this time served as art director, and Bradstreet and Timbrook, but also Steve Casper, Jesper Myrfors, and Robert McNeil; the cover art was created by Doug Gregory.